Castorps/bruteforce-universal/README.md

 `python main.py "/home/user/combolist" "/home/user/proxylist" 250`

-If you want to change other variables (like the connection timeout and how often a proxy may be used for authentication attempts during a certain time span), take a look at the [constant file](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py).
+If you want to change other variables (like the connection timeout, where to pickup the attack after restarting the script and how often a proxy may be used for authentication attempts during a certain time span), take a look at the [constant file](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py).

 ### Requirements: